gecille87/My-Movie-Library/README.md

 You can also sort the movies by date, rating, ascending, and descending by clicking on the corresponding headers in the table.

 To view detailed information about a movie, click on the movie title.

+To add a movie to your watchlist, click on the "Add to Watchlist" button.

+To remove a movie from your watchlist, click on the "Remove from Watchlist" button.

 ### Contributing